btaba/yarlp/README.md

 ### Mujoco1M

 We average over 5 random seeds instead of 3 for both `baselines` and `yarlp`.
-More seeds probably wouldn't hurt here.
+More seeds probably wouldn't hurt here, we report 95th percent confidence intervals.

 |   |   |   |   |
 |---|---|---|---|